"I'm too tired to talk now."

 "Running drains a person.
 You should sit for a while."
 Anna pulled her fingers through her dark brown hair.

+Alex had never been in a situation like this.
+Anna's concern made him suspicious.
 Who chases down a stranger?
 A creep or a saint.
 Either way, someone off her rocker.
 "Where would you like to sit?"
 Alex inquired.

 "There's a little park a couple blocks away.
 It would be good to be outside, don't you think?"